robatwilliams/hills-api/docs/backlog.md

   - Data licensing (as per the Hills Database).
 Prominent, not just a footnote at the end.
   - Why this exists (convenient to consume to build things, my own learning)
 - Default query in the playground (needs [graphql-playground/866](https://github.com/prisma/graphql-playground/issues/866))
-- Spellcheck
 - Example using variables (`.graphql` file)
 - GitHub Pages, with Google Analytics
-- Move some big comments out into docs files (express, API Gateway integration)
+- 💩 Move some big comments out into docs files (express, API Gateway integration)

-## Security
+## 🙏 Security

 Keep it unauthenticated; API keys would be a barrier to usage.
 Revisit if abuse is a problem.